A package to calculate the thermal free-free emission from stellar winds

 To use this code with your own data follow the steps below.
 You require that the data is in the format of an evenly interpolated 3D grid.

-There are many ways to interpolate a 3d grid of points (a function for which could be included at a later date here).
+There are many ways to interpolate a 3d grid of points.
 For the purposes of this example Tecplot was used to output an interpolated grid of points.

 The readData() function is used to get access to the data, it uses the pandas module.
 The radioEmission() function is the fastest way to make a calculation and get an output.